max813709/UiPath-Projects/StockTrendTrigger.md

 # <strong> Stock Tracker </strong>

-a stock price tracking automation using UiPath.
+A stock price tracking automation using UiPath.

 ## <strong> Technologies Used </strong>